-Eggs, a magical ingredient, one of the most nutritious foods on the planet.
+Eggs, a magical ingredient, are one of the most nutritious foods on the planet.
 Prior to the rise in popularity of vegan baking, many of us considered eggs an essential ingredient in making cakes (amongst many other yummy bakes).

 Why’s that the case?
 Have you ever wondered what eggs really do in baking?

 I’m Angie, I’m a self-taught baker who’s been baking for nearly half of my life.
-I enjoy baking as a hobby, so much so I ALSO do it as a job.
+I enjoy baking as a hobby, so much so that I ALSO do it as a job.
 I’m ready to share with you my knowledge in baking so that you too can master this art and eliminate as much head-scratching as soon as possible.

 Let’s talk about eggs, baby.

-White vs. Yolk
+White vs Yolk

 There are two parts to an egg: The white, and the yolk.
 While they’re in the same shell and taste undeniably good scrambled with ketchup, these two parts actually serve entirely different purposes whether it be in terms of hatching a baby chicken or baking a cake.